 At the most recent Planning Commission meeting on the Cherry Point Amendments this last Thursday, a lady spoke near the tail end of the comment section on the amendments who identified herself as Erin Anderson and said she was speaking on behalf of the Whatcom Business Alliance.
 Sandy [Robson] thought she remembered this lady was a lawyer and checked to confirm that Ms. Anderson had been the attorney mentioned in Sandy’s article “Searching for traces of coal: Major Energy Industry law firm sends two letters to Whatcom County,” at this link: https://coalstop.com/…/searching-for-traces-of-coal-major-…/

 Below, in the yellow graphic, is a portion of the comment that Ms. Anderson made that evening regarding the mention of Lummi Nation in Policy 2CC-3 (also shown in the graphics below) of the Planning Commission Draft Cherry Point Amendments.
-Her comment starts at 36:38 on the audio for the PC meeting that you can find at this link: https://www.dropbox.com/…/January%2012%2C%202017%20Audio.mp…
+Her comment starts at 36:38 on the audio for the PC meeting.
+(You can contact Ashley Ubil at (360)778-5935 or firstname.lastname@example.org to obtain the audio for that meeting.)

 It is Ms. Anderson’s position that we should not be mentioning Lummi Nation in this policy regarding Cherry Point, known to Lummi Nation as Xwe’chi’eXen.
 To be clear, the Planning Commission unfortunately does *not* mention Lummi Nation in their version of Policy 2CC-3.